dmarx/keyframed/README.md

 Welcome to the Keyframed library!
 This library is designed to allow you to specify and interpolate data at keyframes, and provide a variety of interpolation options.

+## Basic Concepts

+- **Keyframes** - A keyframe is an index in the Keyframed object that has a specific data value associated with it.
+Keyframes can be specified when creating a Keyframed object using the data argument in the constructor, or they can be added later using the indexing syntax (e.g., k[10] = 3).
+Keyframes can be accessed directly by indexing the Keyframed object (e.g., k[10]).

+- **Keyframed** - When a data value is associated with a specific index in a Keyframed object, that index is considered a "keyframe".
+The term "keyframed" refers to the process of specifying data values for specific indices in a Keyframed object.

+- **Boundedness** - A Keyframed object can be either bounded or unbounded.
+A bounded Keyframed object has a fixed length, meaning that it can only store data points up to a certain index.
+An unbounded Keyframed object does not have a fixed length, and can store data points at any index.
+The boundedness of a Keyframed object is determined by the n argument in the constructor.

+- **Interpolation** - Interpolation is the process of estimating a value between two known values based on their relative positions.
+The Keyframed class allows you to specify an interpolation method for a given index, which will be used to estimate the value of that index based on the values of

+## Basic Usage

 In this library, a "keyframe" is a specific point in your data that has a defined value.
 For example, if you have a series of numbers that represent the positions of a moving object at specific times, each of those position measurements is a keyframe.

 To use this library, you will first need to create a Keyframed object.
 You can do this by calling the Keyframed constructor and passing it either a dictionary of keyframes.
 For example: